Our Providers

 I am a Licensed Professional Counselor Associate with the Oregon Board of Licensed Professional Counselors and Therapists.
 I received my Bachelor's degree from Portland State University with a degree in Child and Family Studies.
 I completed my Masters of Education in School Counseling in 2012 from Lewis and Clark College.
 I recently completed my Masters of Counseling in Clinical Mental Health Counseling in 2023 from Oregon State University.
 I have experience of working with children, adolescents, and families in school settings, outpatient, and day treatment.
 Prior to joining Evergreen Behavioral Health, I worked as a school counselor in the Salem-Keizer School District for 13 years.
 I completed my clinical internship through school-based outpatient therapy, and continued to work there the following year.

 I believe that all people have the ability and can process the skills to live healthy, fulfilling lives.
-I believe counseling is a collaborative process and see the client/counselor relationship is rooted in trust and unconditional positive regard.
+I believe counseling is a collaborative process and see the client/counselor relationship as rooted in trust and unconditional positive regard.
 I will work with you to understand your goals, clarify concerns and create solutions where you can feel empowered.
-I am person-centered counseling drawing heavily from CBT therapy, narrative, mindfulness, and trauma-informed therapy practices.
+My approach is person-centered, drawing heavily from CBT therapy, narrative, mindfulness, and trauma-informed therapy practices.
 I work with children and adolescents ranging from age 5-18, and I have met with them on an individual basis as well as experience with group therapy.
 I look forward to working with you.